ajtulloch/tullo-ch/contents/articles/pytorch-gpu-inference-performance/index.md

 In terms of increasing the effective amount of work at inference time, a good place to start would be to use a dynamic batching queue (first popularized by [DeepSpeech 2](https://arxiv.org/abs/1512.02595)) and implemented in [TorchServe](https://pytorch.org/serve/batch_inference_with_ts.html), [Triton](https://github.com/triton-inference-server/server), and many others.
 Then, look at increasing the number of streams, and ensure you aren't bottlenecked on the I/O or pre/post-processing.

-As a rough guide to improving efficiency:
+As a rough guide to improving the inference efficiency of standard architectures on PyTorch:

 1. Ensure you are using half-precision on GPUs with `model.cuda().half()`
 2. Ensure the whole model runs on the GPU, without a lot of host-to-device or device-to-host transfers.